testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 ---

 Hello again :).<br/>
-It is time to learn new things and to apply what we learnt in the first <a href="https://whmacmac.github.io/RedTeam_Exercises_with_OpenSource_Tools_Part_1" style="text-decoration: none;">part</a> of my article where I showed few ways for bypassing the Windows Defender and the AMSI rules. <br/>
+It is been more than I anticipated for writing the second part.
+The guys from BC-Security announced on 4th April 2020 that they have improved the evasion capabilities of Empire's stager.
+However Microsoft did not wait to see Empire being used in the wild and updated the Windows Defender with new signatures against our dear Empire stagers.
+In what will follow, I will show how to apply what we learnt in the first <a href="https://whmacmac.github.io/RedTeam_Exercises_with_OpenSource_Tools_Part_1" style="text-decoration: none;">part</a> of my article.
 ## Contents
 * [Introduction](#shortintro)